-13. A minimum of four weeks' annual leave shall be included in the terms of settlement for a Called Minister and in the terms of appointment for an Appointed Minister, Accredited Ministry Worker, or Deaconess, in accordance with the National Employment Standards.
+- 12. A minimum of four weeks' annual leave (including four Sundays) shall be included in the terms of settlement for a Minister and in the terms of appointment for an Accredited Ministry Worker or Deaconess.
 Annual leave may only be accrued to a maximum of eight weeks.
-If further leave becomes due the Minister, Accredited Ministry Worker, or Deaconess is to consult with their supervisor and with their appointing body (e.g., presbytery), at the initiative of any of these, concerning when they can reasonably take annual leave so the entitlement is reduced as soon as possible to less than eight weeks.
-While a Minister, Accredited Ministry Worker, or Deaconess is on annual leave the Charge shall continue to pay the cash component of the stipend plus usual allowances to the Ministry Support Fund and expense-payment fringe benefits on behalf of the Minister, Accredited Ministry Worker, or Deaconess.
-(Also see clause 12.)
+If further leave becomes due it shall be deemed that the Minister, Accredited Ministry Worker or Deaconess is immediately on leave until the entitlement is reduced to eight weeks.
+While a Minister, Accredited Ministry Worker or Deaconess is on annual leave the charge shall continue to pay the cash component of the stipend plus usual allowances to the Ministry Support Fund and expense-payment fringe benefits on behalf of the Minister, Accredited Ministry Worker or Deaconess.
+The Finance and Administration Board shall maintain a record of the annual leave owing and taken by Ministers, Accredited Ministry Workers and Deaconesses. - 13.
+The Presbyterian Church of Queensland recognises its responsibility to comply with civil employment law, including the provision of: - (a) Unpaid Parental and Adoption Leave